EZTechhelp/Samson-Media-Player/README.md

 - Uses PowerShell RunSpaces (multi-threading and job handling) for improved performance and responsive WPF UI
 - Supports limited keyboard capture events for Play, Pause, Stop and Next (volume and others planned probably)
 - 10-Band EQ control with ability to save custom presets or use existing defaults
-  - Additional audio filters (and video filters, may visualization) planned down the road
+  - Additional audio filters (and video filters) planned down the road
 - Independent volume and mute control
   - Currently only applies to all NON-Spotify Media.
 Direct control of Spotify volume/audio is planned
 - Supports displaying Toast notifications on media playback (can be enabled/disabled in settings)
 - Supports starting app automatically on Windows startup/login (WIP)
 - Extensive verbose logging support, for troubleshooting and development.
+- Limited support for Audio Visualizations
+- Packaged as an install using Inno Setup
 - Other things TBD

-## Primary Tasks/Features for Testing
+## Testing

+For those who are part of or wish to be part of internal QA testing, the following lists the current areas of focus.

 For this first round of testing, only the most basic functionality is to be tested (such as does it even load at all).
 You are welcome to test any available feature, but primarily I'm looking for feedback on the following:

-- Launching the app, provide install directory, and getting to the First Run Setup window
+- Install the app, launch it and get to the First Run Setup window
 - Enable Import Local Media, provide at least 1 directory with media, Enabling Import Youtube, provide at least 1 video or playlist
 - Enable Import Spotify, be presented a Window to login with Spotify Account, and successfully authenticate
+  - **IMPORTANT** In order to use Spotify features, your spotify account must be added to an approved list for the API.
+This is only during the development and testing process
 - Start setup and verify that app setup finishes and the main UI opens
 - Verify it detects media from directories you provide when importing Local Media
 - Verify it detects media when choosing to importing Spotify playlists